“Why Dogs Howl” by Linus Elkins

 I say this only

-after camping once and walking
+after camping once and waking

 to the woods ricocheting wolven voice like hammers